pduzinki/message-sender-rest-api/README.md

 ## About:
 This is a simple web app implementing Rest API to save and send email messages.
-Messages that are older then 5 minutes are deleted.
+Messages that are older than 5 minutes are deleted.

 ## Requirements:
 * Go v1.14.2 (or higher)